petergrace1618/buying-history/README.md

 On January 9 2010, I broke my schema.

 Explanation: some tapes are sold as a *lot* meaning multiple tapes sold as one item.
 To account for this, I used a `price` attribute on the `<album>` element for tapes sold individually and a `subtotal` attribute on the `<sale>` element for tapes sold as a lot.
-This had been adequate until one day when I decided to buy a single tape ***and*** a lot from the same seller.
+This had been adequate until the day I decided to buy a single tape ***and*** a lot from the same seller.
 And that was that.
 My Weltanschauung went kaput.

 It had to refactor my XML.